Frequently Asked Questions

 Whether your organization’s personal data will be subject to government requests for data will depend on many factors, including the nature of the services and the type of data at issue.
 We note that Verizon receives relatively few demands regarding our enterprise customers.

-Verizon does not release customer information unless authorized by law, such as a valid law enforcement demand.
+Verizon does not release personal data unless authorized by law, such as a valid law enforcement demand.
 Verizon has teams that carefully review each demand we receive.
 We do not produce information in response to all demands we receive.

 FISA